ModoraLabs/modora-admin/README.md

 - Verify the Report Form URL is correct and accessible
 - Check if player data is being sent correctly to the iframe
 - Enable debug mode (`Config.Debug = true`) to see detailed logs
-- Check browser console (F8 in FiveM) for JavaScript errors
-- Verify CSRF token is not expired (refresh the form)

 ### Iframe not loading

 - Check browser console (F8 in FiveM)
 - Verify `Config.ReportFormURL` is correct
 - Check if the URL is accessible from your server
-- Ensure CORS is properly configured on Modora Dashboard
-- Check firewall/network restrictions
-- Try accessing the URL directly in a browser

 ### Custom fields not being sent